 Kids also bring you back to soothing rituals.
 Yesterday I was in my favorite grocery store, Central Market, when I spotted a big display of $2.49 chocolate Advent calendars.
 They had the same colorful Santa-themed prints on them that they have had for the last five years.
 My face lit up.
 We still have a few weeks before the start of December, but I bounced over to the display and bought five.
 Two for my boys, and three for anyone else I can bestow them on.
 Yes, the chocolates are tiny and crappy, but my kids really, really look forward to opening a chocolate surprise for 24 mornings in December.
 It is these small traditions, these tiny pleasures that keep us going when we feel defeated.
 Seek out your family rituals and routines.
 Find peace in the sameness of your days and years.

-4. Choose A Couple of Actions or Causes to Focus Your Energy On
+4. Choose A Few Actions or Causes to Focus Your Energy On

 You are a busy parent, and you don’t have a lot of free time.
 But you want to feel like you are doing something, like you are contributing.
 My suggestion is to choose one or two causes to devote your energy to so that you don’t get overwhelmed.
 And then do small (or big) actions whenever you can squeeze them in.
 Make a call to a senator, write a letter to a public official, show up to a rally or write a check to an organization that you support.
 Don’t beat yourself up or overextend yourself if you have limited time and energy.
 Involve your kids if appropriate – they will remember the actions that you take when fighting for something you believe in for the rest of their lives.